enthusi/feline/docs/usage/example_vis.rst

 We provide a Python script to visualize the FELINE output.
 The -> Automatic usage executes it as well.

-The FELINE output contains a raw 32bit data of four arrays - each with X:math:`\times`Y spatial dimension:
+The FELINE output contains a raw 32bit data of four arrays - each with X :math:`\times` Y spatial dimension:
 - ``quality``, a float32 which reflects the score of the best matching template for this spaxel
 - ``redshift``, a float32 of the corresponding redshift of the best match
 - ``template``, an int32 the corresponding template of the best match